-Where To Find Cheap Accommodation InQueenstown.
+Where to Find Cheap Accommodation in Queenstown

 Queenstown is a fairly small city (if you have a car) made up of various housing areas, so we have put together a quick list of the suburbs where you are likely to find some cheap accommodation, as well as outlining how far away they are to Queenstown’s city centre.
-This accommodation guide to Queenstown is also split into accommodation types, so you can just skip straight to your preferred accommodation style!So find a place to stay in Queenstown using our nifty accommodation guide to Queenstown!
+This accommodation guide to Queenstown is also split into accommodation types, so you can just skip straight to your preferred accommodation style!

-Which Queenstown Suburb To Find Accommodation in?
+Which Queenstown Suburb to Find Accommodation?

 There is accommodation found all over Queenstown.
-Heres a quick rundown on what to expect in each Queenstownsuburb in relation to Queenstown’s centre.
+Here’s a quick rundown on what to expect in each Queenstownsuburb in relation to Queenstown’s centre.

-- Queenstown Central Location: city centre, Distance from centre: you’re in it.
-Average weekly rent for a room: NZ$300, Average hostel night: NZ$26-35.
+- Queenstown Central – Location: city centre, Distance from centre: you’re in it.
+Average weekly rent for a room: NZ$300, Average hostel night: NZ$26-$35.

-- Fernhill Location: west of citycentre, Distance from centre: 6min drive/19min walk.
+- Fernhill – Location: west of city centre, Distance from centre: 6min drive/19min walk.
 Average weekly rent for a room: NZ$250.

-- Sunshine Bay Location: west of city centre, Distance from centre: 6min drive/26min walk.
+- Sunshine Bay – Location: west of city centre, Distance from centre: 6min drive/26min walk.
 Average weekly rent for a room: NZ$210.

-- Queenstown Hill Location: north of city centre, Distance from centre: 6min drive/16min walk.
-Average hostel night: NZ$28-33.
+- Queenstown Hill – Location: north of city centre, Distance from centre: 6min drive/16min walk.
+Average hostel night: NZ$28-$33.

-- Goldfield Heights Location: east of the city centre along Frankton Road, Distance from centre: 7min drive/45min walk.
+- Goldfield Heights – Location: east of the city centre along Frankton Road, Distance from centre: 7min drive/45min walk.
 Average weekly rent for a room: NZ$290.

-- Marina Heights Location: east of the city centre along Frankton Road, Distance from centre: 10min drive/1h5min walk.
+- Marina Heights – Location: east of the city centre along Frankton Road, Distance from centre: 10min drive/1h5min walk.
 Average weekly rent for a room: NZ$190.

-- Kelvin Heights Location: south of city centre, Distance from centre: 22min drive.
+- Kelvin Heights – Location: south of city centre, Distance from centre: 22min drive.
 Average weekly rent for a room: NZ$180.

-- Arthurs Point Location: north of city centre, Distance from centre: 7min drive/1h8min walk.
+- Arthurs Point – Location: north of city centre, Distance from centre: 7min drive/1h8min walk.
 Average weekly rent for a room: NZ$190.

-- Frankton Location: east of the city centre, Distance from centre: 16min drive/1h30min walk.
+- Frankton – Location: east of the city centre, Distance from centre: 16min drive/1h30min walk.
 Average weekly rent for a room: NZ$170.

 Hostels in Queenstown

 Because Queenstown is a tourist hotspot in New Zealand, expect prices to be at the higher scale of the backpacker price-range, usually starting from around NZ$30 even for an 8-bed dorm.
 Throughout the year, we recommend booking your hostel a couple of weeks in advance, especially for the popular ones we have listed in 10 Best Hostels in Queenstown.
 Queenstown is busy all year long thanks to its winter season and summer holiday season.

-© NZPocketGuide.com Renting a room in Queenstown
+Renting a Room in Queenstown

 Renting a room is common practice in Queenstown to keep the price to minimum when staying in Queenstown long-term, usually done if you have landed a job in Queenstown as part of a working holiday.
 Saying that, it is no secret that Queenstown has some of the highest rent prices in the country and is the most competitive.
-Expect a room to rent in Queenstownbe around NZ$190 per week.
-Thats a room to yourself in a flatshare or houseshare.
-You may find cheaper, around the NZ$125-160 per week mark, for a shared room.For advice on how to find a room to rent in Queenstown, have a look at our6 Resources to Find a Room to Rent in New Zealand.
-Renting a room involves a more complicated process than staying in short-term accommodation, so get clued up by readingThe Paperwork Process of Renting or Flatting in New Zealand.
+Expect a room to rent in Queenstown be around NZ$190 per week.
+That’s a room to yourself in a flatshare or houseshare.
+You may find cheaper, around the NZ$125-$160 per week mark, for a shared room.
+Note that prices are approximate and are subject to change.

 Airbnb in Queenstown

-Campgrounds And Holiday Parks In Queenstown
+Campgrounds and Holiday Parks in Queenstown